 Social assistance (socialna pomoč): non-contributory; the benefit level is the difference between the minimum income for a single person or a family and their own income net of taxes and compulsory social security contributions.
-The basic amount of minimum income is set by the law and adjusted once a year in January according to the change in the costs of living in the last year.
+The basic amount of minimum income is set by the law and adjusted twice a year, namely in July according to the change in the cost of living in the period January-June of the current year and in January according to the change in the costs of living in the period July-December of the last year.
 Social assistance is not subject to income tax or social security contributions.
 The minimum income was increased by new Social Benefits Act in January 2012 and work incentives have been introduced within social assistance.
 Minimum income has been regularly increased since then.